-Kestrel Class - w/b 25th November 2019
+Kestrel Class - w/b 20th January 2020

 If you have any queries, questions, concerns or celebrations, please don't hesitate to come and speak to me at drop off or pick up times.

-- PE lessons are every Monday.
-Please ensure your child has a complete PE kit for this lesson and during the whole week
+- PE lessons are every Tuesday.
+Please ensure your child has a complete PE kit for this lesson and during the whole week.